danielcorin/blog/content/posts/2018/2018-04-06-go-context.md

 {{< / highlight >}}
 <https://play.golang.org/p/Q-2AmWQ-bf6>

 In the code above, we initialize an empty context in our `main` function, then pass it down into some methods: `Handler`, `Service` and `Gateway` respectively.
-In `Gateway`, we print the final value of `"stack"` on the context object, which is `Handler:Service:Gateway`.
+In `Gateway`, we print the final value of the `"stack"` key on the context object, which is `Handler:Service:Gateway`.
 You'll notice we've had to hardcode the names of the functions ourselves which are appended to the `"stack"` context variable when we explicitly pass them into `buildStackContext`.
-However, we can do better.
-By inspecting the Go runtime, we can programatically look up the name of the function that calls `buildStackContext` and append that to the `"stack"` variable in the context:
+However, we can improve this.
+By inspecting the Go runtime, we can programmatically look up the name of the function that calls `buildStackContext` and append that to the `"stack"` variable in the context:

 {{< highlight go >}}
 package main